BLCM/OpenBLCMM/README.md

 - Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
 - Check diskspace prior to sqlite extraction
+- Doublecheck username suppression in logs:
+  - INI files
+  - "installation can be found"
+  - elsewhere...
 - Needed testing:
   - Doublecheck all `*Action` functions, post-struct-and-dev-mode-removal
   - Doublecheck file saving -- there was a lot of autoexec stuff in there